Sage-Bionetworks/sysbioDCCjsonschemas/README.md

 # sysbioDCCjsonschemas
 This repository holds the JSON schemas for the Systems Biology (SysBio) DCC.

-## Metadata Templates

-Metadata templates created by [schematic](https://github.com/Sage-Bionetworks/schematic/) are stored in `schematic_schemas`.
-This directory contains the data model csv and its derived jsonld schema.
-The `json` and `xlsx` directories contain individual schemas and template sheets, respectively.
-The `code` directory contains the scripts for creating these files.

-The metadata templates are located in the schema_metadata_templates folder and are organized by consortium.

-- **shared:** Any new templates or additions to existing should be reviewed with the SysBio DCC to see if they meet everyone's needs.
-If all consortia in the SysBio DCC agree to the template, then it should be in the shared folder.
-- **AD:** The AD folder contains all the templates specific to the AD consortium.
-- **PsychENCODE:** The PsychENCODE folder contains all the templates specific to the PsychENCODE consortium.

 ## Annotation Schema

 Annotation schema can be found in the schema_annotations folder and are organized by consortium.